Increase Charitable Donations With These 5 Words

 “You can donate by clicking here.”

 “You can make a difference by creating a fundraising page.”

+Finally, the researcher tried the question “May I use the Xerox machine because I have to make some copies?”
+Not much of a reason.
 But it didn’t matter.
 93% complied when asked that final phrasing of the question.
 Just by saying the word “because” and giving some sort of justification, more people were willing to meet the researcher’s request.

-“Protect wildlife because their survival is in our hands.”
+“Protect wildlife—because their survival is in our hands.”

 Ultimately, you will need to incorporate these power words in ways that complement the appeal.
-You can’t just cram all these words into one sentence and expect it to make sense (let alone increase conversions).
-But keeping these simple, yet effective, words in mind when writing your next call-to-action might help you engage more supporters and yield more donations.READ NEXT: 9 Words That Tap Into the Psychology of Giving
+You can’t just cram all these words into one sentence and expect it to make sense let alone increase engagement or conversions.
+Keep these simple, yet effective, words in mind when writing your next CTA and you might engage more supporters and earn more donations.

 Get the latest fundraising tips, trends, and ideas in your inbox.